China Vs. Vietnam Manufacturing Guide // Vietnam and China Sourcing Pros and Cons

 China has the largest manufacturing capacity in terms of product choice.
 Virtually any product can be manufactured in China.
 Vietnam is a bit more limited in this regard, but the manufacturing capacity exists in Vietnam for most general products.

 While China remains the world's largest manufacturing economy and has more experience, Vietnam is quickly catching up.
 For example, Vietnam is becoming the biggest footwear exporter; it can manufacture furniture, fashion, packaging, plastics, electronics, and more.
-However, due to its size, China has an edge over Vietnam in producing custom products for companies.
+However, China has an edge over Vietnam in producing custom products for companies due to its size.

 Made In China Vs. Vietnam: Red Tape